Kinto/kinto/docs/overview.rst

 - **Applications as static files**: just host your apps on GitHub pages, your backend storage is elsewhere!
 - **Offline-first applications**: data can also be stored locally and published later.
-- **Build collaborative applications** with real time updates and fine-grained permissions.
+- **Build collaborative applications** with real-time updates and fine-grained permissions.
 - **Synchronise application data** between different devices.
 - **Content delivery**: manage remote content or configuration for your apps via an administration UI.
 - **Data collection**: easily collect structured data from surveys, forms, and analytics.
-- **Store encrypted data** at a location users can control, ensuring better privacy and security.
+- **Store encrypted data** at a location that users can control, ensuring better privacy and security.

 .. note::